What is a Certified Management Accountant (CMA – US)?

 A student who wishes to register for the ACCA should complete 18 years of age.

-3. Exemptions in ACCA vs CMA
+3. Exemptions in ACCA vs CMA (US)

 Exemptions available in ACCA